rockthejvm/rockthejvm-site/src/content/articles/the-differences-between-null-nothing-nil-none-and-unit-in-scala.md

 ## Nothing

 Finally, let's end with the mother of nothingness.
-We've <a href="https://rockthejvm.com/blog/much-ado-about-nothing">spoken about Nothing before</a> so we won't spend too much time here, but Nothing is the type of no value at all.
+We've [spoken about Nothing before](/articles/much-ado-about-nothing-in-scala) so we won't spend too much time here, but Nothing is the type of no value at all.
 Nothing can't be instantiated and has no values of that type.
 Nothing truly means nothing: not even null, not Unit, not None, nothing at all.
 The only expressions that return Nothing are throwing exceptions:

 ```scala
 val theNothing = throw new RuntimeException("Nothing to see here")